DerSarco/MyWeather/readme.md

 ## Configuration

-Is necessary get an API KEY from [apiweather](https://openweathermap.org/current) to execute the app.
+Is necessary get an API KEY from [Open Weather API](https://openweathermap.org/current) to execute the app.

 ## Set API KEY